 Save the calendar as a PDF file and take it to your local office supplies store.
 They’ll be able to print it on highly-quality glossy paper and bind it together for you.

 I’ve shown you seven tools you can use for crafting your printable calendar.
 Hopefully, there’s something in the list that suits your needs.
+But if not, you can always try one of these sites for downloading free printable calendar templates.

 Have you found a cool web app that all our readers need to know about?
 Do you know of a better way to create your own templates in Excel?
 Is there a better downloadable program out there than the ones I mentioned?